Exotic 4-manifolds with signature zero: Exotic smooth structures on simply connected signature zero --manifolds

 \subsection{Further results and remarks}

 \

-We end with a few results which follow rather immediately from our constructions above and some remarks on our examples.
+We end with a few results that follow rather immediately from our constructions above and some remarks on our examples.

-\begin{add} For each integer $m \geq 5$ and $n \geq 6$, there exist an infinite family of pairwise non-diffeomorphic minimal symplectic $4$--manifolds, which are not diffeomorphic to any complex surfaces, in the homeomorphism class of $\#_{2m+1} (\CP \, \# \, \CPb)$ and $\#_{2n+1} (S^2 \x S^2)$, respectively. \end{add}
+\begin{add} For each integer $m \geq 5$ and $n \geq 6$, there exists an infinite family of pairwise non-diffeomorphic minimal symplectic $4$--manifolds, which are not diffeomorphic to any complex surfaces, in the homeomorphism class of $\#_{2m+1} (\CP \, \# \, \CPb)$ and $\#_{2n+1} (S^2 \x S^2)$, respectively. \end{add}

 \begin{proof} Let's take a closer look at our proofs of Theorem~\ref{thm:nonspinexotic} and~\ref{thm:spinexotic}, starting with the former.
 When $m \geq 5$, we have (at least) one more pair of geometrically dual Lagrangian tori in the product $\Sigma_{g-5}^2 \x \Sigma_1^1$ contained within the first piece $\mathcal{A}=\mathcal{K} \cup (\Sigma_{g-5}^2 \x \Sigma_1^1)$ of our model $\mathcal{Z}_m$.
 These descend to a pair of homologically essential Lagrangian tori in $Z_m$.
 Let $T$ be one of them.
 As shown by Gompf \cite{Gompf}, we can perturb the symplectic form on $Z_m$ so that $T$ becomes a symplectic torus of self-intersection zero.
 Moreover, $\pi_1(Z_m \setminus T) = \pi_1(Z_m)=1$, which follows from the meridian of $T$ in $Z_m$ being a commutator of basis elements from $\pi_1(\Sigma_g)$ and $\pi_1(\Sigma_2)$ which are trivial in $\pi_1(Z_m \setminus \nu T)$.
 We can thus perform Fintushel and Stern's knot surgery \cite{FSKnotSurgery} along $T$ in $Z_m$, using an infinite family of fibered knots with distinct Alexander polynomials, which results in an infinite family of symplectic $4$--manifolds that are pairwise non-diffeomorphic but are all in the same homeomorphism class as $Z_m$.
 The same goes for the spin case when $n \geq 6$ by the same array of arguments.
-All these minimal symplectic $4$--manifolds have $c_1^2>0$ and with many basic classes by the knot surgery formula for the Seiberg-Witten invariants, whereas any minimal complex surface of general type has only one basic class up to sign.
+All these minimal symplectic $4$--manifolds have $c_1^2>0$ and have many basic classes by the knot surgery formula for the Seiberg-Witten invariants, whereas any minimal complex surface of general type has only one basic class up to sign.
 We conclude that, provided $m \geq 5$ and $n \geq 6$, we can also produce infinitely many (minimal) symplectic $4$--manifolds that are in the desired homeomorphism classes and are not diffeomorphic to each other or to any complex surfaces. \end{proof}